owlike/genson/website/GettingStarted.md

 ##Polymorphic types

-Another nice feature of Genson is its ability to deserialize an object serialized with Genson back into its concrete type.
+Another nice feature of Genson is its ability to deserialize an object serialized with Genson back to its concrete type.
 Lets now change a bit the previous example.
 AddressGroup will use Address type instead of the concrete type, the serialized json would not contain the street property anymore.
 Indeed it would serialize the content of Container using Address type and not EuropeanAddress, so lets enable runtime type usage.